| Title: | 'Rcpp' Bindings for 'hnswlib', a Library for Approximate Nearest Neighbors |

 build time.
 Should be an integer value between 1 and the size of the

 dataset.
-A typical range is 100 - 2000
+A typical range is 100 - 2000.
+Beyond a certain point,

-has no effect.
+increasing ef_construction has no effect.
 A sufficient value of

-, and ensuring that the recall is at least 0.9.
+ef_construction can be determined by searching with ef = ef_construction, and ensuring that the recall is at least 0.9.

-Size of the dynamic list used during index search.
+ef Size of the dynamic list used during index search.
 Can

-and be any value between k
+differ from ef_construction and be any value between k (the

 number of neighbors sought) and the number of elements in the index being